cwhidden/rspr/README.txt

 -bb         Calculate the exact rSPR distance with a branch-and-bound
             FPT algorithm.
 This is enabled by default.

--approx         Calculate just a linear -time 3-approximation of the rSPR distance
+-approx     Calculate just a linear-time 3-approximation of the rSPR distance

+-split_approx
+-split_approx x  Calculate the exact rSPR distance if it is k or less and
+                 otherwise use the exponential-time approximation

 -cluster_test   Use the cluster reduction to speed up the exact algorithm.
                 This is enabled by default.

 -total          Find the total SPR distance from the first input tree to
                 the rest of the list of trees.
 Uses the other algorithm options as specified (including unrooted options).

 *******************************************************************************
 OPTIMIZATIONS